Note to reader: The below article was written for Travelujah in 2010 by Kasey Barr. It remains as relevant today as it was 11 years ago.

 Toward the end of the tour, my group was lead to a large stone memorial with the words “Never Again” written in English, Hebrew, French, German and Russian.
 “Never Again.”
 I feel that our world is so detached from the atrocities and is so certain that the modern, educated world citizens of today could never return to such barbarism.
 But it was the most modern and educated people who masterminded the holocaust.
 Wishing hatred away has never been a successful strategy as history proves again and again.

-It was Deitrich Bonhoeffer who said, "It is the fellowship of the cross to experience the burden of the other.
+It was Dietrich Bonheoffer who said, “It is the fellowship of the cross to experience the burden of the other.
 If one does not experience it, the fellowship he belongs to is not Christian.
-If any member refuses to bear that burden, he denies the law of Christ."
+If any member refuses to bear that burden, he denies the law of Christ.”

 If any man has a right to make such a bold statement it is he.
-As I honor this day of rememberance, it is my earnest prayer that if confronted with the choice, we Christians will answer as strongly as the Corrie Ten Booms and Bonhoeffers who have gone before us.
+As I honor this day of remembrance, it is my earnest prayer that if confronted with the choice, we Christians will answer as strongly as the Corrie Ten Booms and Bonheoffers who have gone before us.